 - a.
 A person issued with an infringement notice may pay the penalty indicated to the Chief Executive Officer, South Gippsland Shire Council, Private Bag 4, Leongatha, 3953. - b.
 To avoid prosecution, the penalty indicated must be paid within 28 days after the day on which the infringement notice is issued. - c.
-A person issued with an infringement notice is entitled to disregard the notice and defend the prosecution in court.
+A person issued with an infringement notice is entitled to disregard the notice and defend the prosecution in court in accordance with the Infringements Act 2006. - d.
+A person issued with an infringement notice may seek a payment plan in accordance with the Infringements Act 2006 - e.
+A person issued with an infringement notice may request an internal review in accordance with the Infringements Act 2006.

 SCHEDULE 1 - INFRINGEMENT NOTICE

 Date:

 To: [name and address]

-I, [name of authorised officer] have reason to believe that you have committed an offence against the Processes of Municipal Government Local Law No. 2 2020 of the South Gippsland Shire Council, as indicated below:
+committed an offence agair Government Local Law No. I, [name of authorised officer] have reason to believe that you have committed an offence against the Processes of Municipal Government Local Law No. 2 2020 of the South Gippsland Shire Council, as indicated below:

-Date:Time:
+Date: Time:

-Clause of Local Law:Penalty: penalty units
+Clause of Local Law: Penalty: penalty units

 Description of the offence:

 Location of the offence:

-You are entitled to disregard this notice and defend the prosecution for an offence in Court.
+You are entitled to disregard for an offence in Court. d this notice and defend the prosecuti on

-SCHEDULE 2 - PENALTIES FIXED FOR INFRINGEMENTS Provision Offence Penalty Units 105 (a) 1 Failing to comply with a direction of the chair 5 103 Fraudulently signing a petition or joint letter 10 107(h)(v) Using the Common Seal without authority 10 107(h)(vi) Using a replica of the Common Seal without aut hority 10
+SCHEDULE 2 - PENALTIES FIXED FOR INFRINGEMENTS Provision Offence Penalty Units 103 Fraudulently signs a petition or joint letter 10 105 (a) Failing to comply with a direction of the chair 5 107(h)(v) Using the Common Seal without authority 10 107(h)(vi) Using a replica of the Common Seal without auth nority 10